Bala-273/TechM_Fullstack_Training/AEM_Training/19-3-25/README.md

-Here’s your `README.md` with the exact content you provided, just without emojis and formatting preserved:

----

 # **AEM Digital Asset Management and Component Development Report**

 ## **1. What is DAM and Why Do We Use It?**